One-dimensional ferronematics in a channel: order reconstruction, bifurcations and multistability: Numerical results

-In \cref{fig:c1-full}, we take $c=1$ and present four examples of stable stationary profiles $(Q_{11}, Q_{12}, M_1, M_2)$.
-One can compare the $L^\infty$ bound \cref{eq:bound} with the computed values of $|\Qvec|=\sqrt{Q_{11}^2+Q_{12}^2}$ and $|\Mvec|=\sqrt{M_1^2+M_2^2}$ in the figure, illustrating that the pointwise maximum principle in \cref{thm:maximum-principle} is verified.
+In \cref{fig:c1-full}, we take $c=1$ and present four examples of stable solutions with four degrees of freedom.
+We also plot the $L^\infty$ bound \cref{eq:bound} in the figures, illustrating that \cref{thm:maximum-principle} is indeed satisfied.
 There are no interior domain walls with $|\Qvec|=|\Mvec|=0$, for small $l$, as discussed in \cref{sec:convergence_full_problem}.
-Furthermore, Solutions $1$, $2$ and $3$ in \cref{fig:c1-full} only have boundary layers, with constant $|\Qvec|, |\Mvec|$-profiles in the domain interior, whereas Solution $4$ has interior non-zero local minima in $|\Qvec|$ and $|\Mvec|$.
+Furthermore, Solutions $1$, $2$ and $3$ in \cref{fig:c1-full} only have boundary layers, with almost constant $|\Qvec|, |\Mvec|$-profiles in the domain interior, whereas Solution $4$ has interior non-zero local minima in $|\Qvec|$ and $|\Mvec|$.
 Solutions $1$ and $2$ are the energy minimisers while the remaining two profiles are non-minimising stable critical points of the full energy \cref{eq:4}.
 Note that the two energy minimisers differ in their $\mvec$-patterns (more precisely, the sign of $M_2$).
 Moreover, we compute the values of $\theta$, $\phi$ defined to be

-for each numerical solution profile $(Q_{11}, Q_{12}, M_1,M_2)$, so to verify the relation \cref{eq:relation-theta-phi}.
-It can be seen that $|\Qvec| \to \rho^*, |\Mvec| \to 1 + 2c\rho^*$ for the energy minimiser (Solution $1$), whereas $(2\phi - \theta)$ tends to an even multiple of $\pi$ almost everywhere, except near the end point $y=1$.
-We do not attempt to explain the interior jumps in the plots of $(2\phi - \theta)$ for Solutions $3$ and $4$, except that these jumps will have a distinct optical signature in physical experiments.
-Furthermore, the separate plots of $\theta$ and $\phi$ demonstrate linear behaviour except around the local minima and boundary layers, consistent with the limiting Laplace equations \cref{eq:relation-theta-phi} for $\phi$ and $\theta$, in the $l \to 0$ limit.
+for each solution.
+It can be seen that $|\Qvec| \to \rho^*$ and $|\Mvec|^2 \to 1 + 2c\rho^*$ for the energy minimiser (Solution $1$), whereas $(2\phi - \theta)$ tends to an even multiple of $\pi$ almost everywhere, except near $y=\pm 1$.
+We do not attempt to explain the interior jumps in the plots of $(2\phi - \theta)$, except that these jumps will have a distinct optical signature in physical experiments.
+Furthermore, the separate plots of $\theta$ and $\phi$ demonstrate linear behaviour except around the local minima of $|\Qvec|$ or $|\Mvec|$ and the boundary layers, consistent with the limiting Laplace equation \cref{eq:relation-theta-phi} for $\phi$ and $\theta$, in the $l \to 0$ limit.